stolostron/rhacm-docs/_pages/create_guide.md

 ---
 layout: page
-title: Creating books
+title: Creating new guides
-permalink: /create_books
+permalink: /create_guides
 horizontal: false
 ---

-Follow these instructions if you have to set up a new book or guide or need to rename them.
+Follow these instructions if you have to set up a new guide or need to rename them.

 ## Prerequisites